ERP Software for Manufacturing: 15 Best Systems in 2025

 • Workflow Automation: Automate routine tasks to save time and reduce manual errors.

-• CRM Integration: Manage customer relationships, monitor buying patterns, and create personalized offers.
+• CRM for Manufacturing: Manage customer relationships, monitor buying patterns, and create personalized offers.

 Pros & Cons